wavefrontHQ/docs/pages/doc/alerts_manage.md

 <td>4.
 For special cases, click <strong>Additional Settings</strong> to also specify the following settings.
 The default is often best.
 <ul>
 <li><strong>Checking Frequency</strong>: Number of minutes between checks whether the condition is true.
 Minimum and default is 1.
 When an alert is in the <a href="alerts_states_lifecycle.html">INVALID</a> state, the alert is checked approximately every 15 minutes, and not with the specified checking frequency. </li>
 <li><strong>Evaluation Strategy</strong>: Allows you to select <strong>Real-time Alerting</strong>.
 By default, Wavefront ignores values for the last 1 minutes to account for delays.
 This default evaluation strategy prevents spurious firings because many data sources are updated only at certain points in time.
-If you select this check box, we include values for the last 1 minute.
-The alert is evaluated strictly on the ingested data.
+If you select this check box, the alerting engine considers values in the last 1 minute (the alert is evaluated strictly on the ingested data).
 See <a href="alerts_delayed_data.html">Limiting the Effects of Data Delays</a> for some background. </li>
 </ul></td>
 <td><img src="images/condition_options_2.png" alt="Condition options discussed in left column"></td>
 </tr>